-- Oven / Cooker blows / trips the fuse
+- The oven / cooker blows / trips the fuse

-- Oven is not working, the display is blank
+- The oven is not working, the display is blank

 - Integrated oven